qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

 > Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().

+`reboot_on_failure <target>`
+> If this process cannot be started or if the process terminates with an exit code other than CLD_EXITED or an status other than '0', reboot the system with the target specified in _target_. _target_ takes the same format as the parameter to sys.powerctl.
+This is particularly intended to be used with the `exec_start` builtin for any must-have checks during boot.

 `restart_period <seconds>`
 > If a non-oneshot service exits, it will be restarted at its start time plus this period.
 It defaults to 5s to rate limit crashing services.